bekk/bekk-christmas/post/react/two-applications-one-repository.md

 Furthermore, when you are done developing a feature for one of the platforms, it is relatively easy to develop it for the other.
 Because all the work with the heavy logic, developing, and thinking is already done.
 Most of the time it is remaining to "port" the views from native to web or vice versa.
 Of course it isn't always as easy to convert one view from native to web, there are some corner cases in the business logic, something with the url chaos (logged in vs. not etc.), and the styling when it comes to vertical vs. horizontal design.

+A monorepo is just fun and games, after you have configured the correct setup.

-### Setup
+### The setup

 If deciding on a project structure is not difficult itself, getting the tooling and support frameworks to work is another uphill battle.

 First, importing internal and external modules.
-Needless to say, I do not worry about whether a module is part of the monorepo or from an external repository, like NPM.
-Luckily, Yarn has a feature tailored towards monorepos called workspaces.
+Needless to say, We do not worry about whether a module is part of the monorepo or from an external repository, like NPM.
+Luckily, **Yarn** has a feature tailored towards monorepos called _workspaces_.
 It solves the issues of symlinking modules together, de-duplicating dependencies across packages, and keeping it all in a single yarn.lock file.
 As a result dependency resolution works just as you would expect.
 Need to access an exported module from another package?
-Just add \`import { something } from ‘@entur/profile’.
-And if you need to add a dependency to one of the packages, just run \`yarn add date-fns.
+Just add \`import { something } from "@entur/profile"\`.
+And if you need to add a dependency to one of the packages, just run \`yarn add date-fns\`.
 The only difference from a traditional javascript repository is that you have one package.json for every package, in addition to the root package.json.

+#### Bundling

 Second, bundle everything.
 Building the applications for two different targets requires two different build systems.
-For web we use Webpack and for React Native - Metro.
+For web we use **Webpack** and for React Native - **Metro**.
 Both systems implements the same concept, one main entry file with references (directly or indirectly) to the entire application, which is then traced and bundled into a single file.
 When separate implementations is required for the different applications, a .web.js or .native.js file extension can be added to expose the file to only one of the build systems.
-Metro has built in support for .native.js, and Webpack can be configured to also accept .web.js
+Metro has built in support for .native.js, and Webpack can be configured to also accept .web.js.

-Third, getting the third party to play along.
+#### Third parties

 Thanks to Yarn workspace module resolution works out of the box.
 However, library developers some times requires files to exist in a certain location.
 When there is no way to override config, or get a pull-request accepted, the last resort is to patch source files.
 If you’re new to patching, check out [Mats Byrkjeland’s writeup to patch your node_modules](https://opensource.christmas/2019/4).
 The advantage of patching is that you can make the change as specific as you need.
 The disadvantage is now you have to support the patch for every library update.
 Luckily not all files change every release, and patching is rare (usual a last resort)